HOW TO FIND MB2

 A missed MB2 canal is one of the main causes of endodontic failure in maxillary molars.

 Successful endodontic treatment relies on locating, disinfecting and obturating all the canals.
-Studies have shown the incidence of MB2 canals is roughly 90% in maxillary first molars and 60% in maxillary second molars.
+Studies have shown the incidence of MB2 canals is roughly in up to 90% in maxillary first molars and in up to 60% in maxillary second molars.

 There are often multiple ports of communication between MB1 and MB2.
 The MB2 can join MB1 along its path or terminate via a separate apical foramen.
 Rarely, there can be an MB3 canal present.